clabel95/Sorting-Visualized/README.md

 # Sorting-Visualized
-A program to visualize different sorting algorithms and show their big O values
+A program to visualize different sorting algorithms.